 What is Data Mining?

 Data mining has Four Key Applications.
 The first one is the classification.
-Just like the word implies, data mining is used to put things or people into different categories for further analysis.
+Just as the word implies, data mining is used to put things or people into different categories for further analysis.
 For example, the bank builds up a model of classification through applications.
-They gather millions of applications along with each individuals' bank statements, job titles, marital status, school diploma, etc, then use algorithms to calculate and decide which application is riskier than the others.
+They gather millions of applications along with each individual’s bank statements, job titles, marital status, school diploma, etc, then use algorithms to calculate and decide which application is riskier than the others.
 That said, at the moment you fill out the application form, they already know what category you belong to, and what loan applies to you.

 Cluster is to group data points based on similar traits or values.
-For example, Amazon groups similar products together based on each item's description, tags, functions for customers to identify easier.
+For example, Amazon groups similar products together based on each item’s description, tags, and functions for customers to identify easier.

 Association learning answers the question of “how does the value of one feature relate to that of another?”
 For example, in grocery stores, people who buy soda are more likely to buy Pringles together.
 Market basket analysis is a popular application of association rules.
 It helps retailers to identify the relationships of consuming products.

 These four applications build the backbone of Data Mining.
-So to speak, data mining is the core of the Big Data.
+So to speak, data mining is the core of Big Data.
 The process of data mining is also conceived as Knowledge Discovery from Data (KDD).
 It illuminates the concept of data science, which helps study research and knowledge discovery.
 Data can be structured or unstructured and scattered over the internet.
 The real power is when each piece is grouped, set apart between categories so we can draw a pattern, predict the trends and detect abnormalities.